Enrolment Services is the best source for complete information on your degree or progression requirements.

 Year 1 students normally register in May, after having received the offer of admission.
 Details regarding registration procedures are mailed to each student.

-From the Registrar's Office, this link will take you to all the forms needed to register, petition, withdraw, change your address etc.
+From Enrolment Services, this link will take you to all the forms needed to register, petition, override, withdraw, change your address etc.

 Students that wish to transfer from the Brantford Campus to the Waterloo Campus or Waterloo Campus to Brantford Campus must complete the attached form.